BitEscrow/escrow-sdk/README.md

 > Note: The escrow server does not take part in negotiations.
 While BitEscrow may offer these services, the protocol is designed so that members can negotiate freely, without the server being involved.

-Once a proposal has been decided, any member can deliver it to the escrow server.
-The server will validate all terms and endorsements, then publish an open [contract](docs/contract.md) for review and funding.
+Once the terms have been decided, any member can deliver the final proposal to the escrow server.
+The server will validate all terms, then publish an open [contract](docs/contract.md) for funding.

 ### Funding

-To fund a contract, each funder first requests a deposit [account](docs/deposit.md) from the server.
+To deposit funds into a contract, the funding party will first request a deposit [account](docs/deposit.md) from the server.
 This account uses a 2-of-2 multi-signature address with a time-locked refund path.

 ```ts
 interface DepositAccount {